theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 The UK datastore has an irregular release cycle.
 Even worse, only around 25% (4,000) datasets include data on update frequency.
 This *may* be one of the reason why it performs so poorly on the &tau; with 0.27.
 The UK datastore updated almost 3/4 of its datasets in 2013.

+## Literature

 ## On the timeliness of data

 What is an up-to-date dataset?
 This isn't a trivial question and is a function of the update frequency.
 A dataset that is only released annually probably doesn't need be updated more than once a year.

 Arguable the biggest area of "dark matter" comes from **deleted datasets**.
 To update, a publisher uploads a new dataset and deletes the previous one.
 Where or how is this reflected in the metadata?
-[TK: ask London and UK store]
+At least in the UK datastore this scenario seems to be "very, very rare".[^2]

 Lastly, a dataset should always contain timely data.
 Some datasets such as the UK census or, [below](addendum), carbon emissions, may be technically up-to-date, but are too far behind reality in their schedule.
 Here we will not discuss the questions of what is timely data and focus on the update cycle of datastores.